KannonZenetism/zenetism-field-physics/zenetism/symbolic-reflections/the-hades-problem.md

 - Enforcer of cosmic limitation

 **Proof of centropic orientation:**
-Unlike actual entropic figures (Titans/Chronos, Typhon, Loki), Hades:
+Unlike actual entropic figures (Titans / Chronos, Typhon, Loki), Hades:
 - Never attempts to overthrow Olympus
 - Never tries to unmake the cosmos
 - Preserves order rather than disrupting it